srinath-dittakavi/SearchEngine-Microphone/Webapp/README.md

-This is a Demo for a search engine built with Python and React Js using Django Framework.
+This is a search engine built with Python and React Js using Django Framework.

 The main backend code is within: backend/todo/views.py